app-generator/sample-flask-pandas-dataframe/README.md

 # Flask Pandas Dataframe

-Simple Flask project that loads a pandas (dataframe) into database and use SqlAlchemy to show the information in the browser.
+Simple Flask project that loads pandas dataframe into the database and shows the information on a page.
 **Flask Pandas Dataframe** is a `one-file` project that migth help beginners to understand some basic Flask concepts:

 - Create a simple Flask [app](/app.py)